mnot/I-D/uri-get-off-my-lawn/draft.md

 unless they are explicitly defining one for reuse by media type definitions.

-For example, an application that defines common fragment identifiers across media types not controlled by it is not conforming, and would engender interoperability problems with handlers for those media types (because the new, non-standard syntax is not expected).
+For example, an application that defines common fragment identifiers across media types not controlled by it would engender interoperability problems with handlers for those media types (because the new, non-standard syntax is not expected).

 # Alternatives to Specifying Structure in URIs {#alternatives}